quasikyo/ror2-mods/ThunderRain/README.md

   - `All`: affect all shockers
   - `Random`: only affect a random shocker
 - Account for damage dealt past the entity's max health

+## FAQ

+### Nothing happens when I take/deal damage.
+Is it broken?
+If you see nothing in the logs, this is likely because your configuration isn't setup properly.
+You'll want to check which events you want the mod to respond to and then set appropriate base values.
+Keep in mind that these base values are multipled by the percent of damage dealt/taken based off your max health, so you'll want to set them a bit higher.
+See [this thread](https://github.com/quasikyo/ror2-mods/issues/14#issuecomment-1907120773) for more.